Rock-Hewn Churches, Lalibela

 Visiting

 Ethiopian Airlines flies from Addis Ababa to Lalibela Airport daily (1 hour, around $100-150 USD return).
-The airport is 23km from town; minibuses and taxis cover the distance (around $15-25).
-There is no train.
+The airport is 23 kilometres from town; taxis and minibuses cover the distance for $15-25.

-Ben Abeba restaurant on the hillside above town is the most famous place to eat in Lalibela, a Frank Lloyd Wright-esque organic structure serving Ethiopian food with views across the valley.
-Injera with tibs (spiced lamb) or shiro (chickpea stew) runs about $8-12.
-Seven Olives Hotel is the reliable mid-range choice from around $60/night.
-Roha Hotel is a step up at around $90-120/night with a good restaurant.
+Ben Abeba restaurant on the hillside above town is the most famous place to eat – a Frank Lloyd Wright-esque organic structure serving injera with tibs (spiced lamb) or shiro (chickpea stew) for $8-12 with valley views.
+Seven Olives Hotel is the reliable mid-range choice from around $60 per night.
+Roha Hotel is a step up at $90-120 per night.

-Ethiopian Christmas (January 7) draws tens of thousands of pilgrims and is the most atmospheric time to visit.
+Ethiopian Christmas (January 7) is the most atmospheric time to visit.
 Book accommodation at least two months ahead for that week.